netdata/msi-installer/README.md

-# msi-installer
+# Netdata MSI Installer

 Netdata installer for Windows using WSL

+## Prerequisites

+Install the Prometheus WMI windows_exporter, by following the instructions [here](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/wmi#requirements)

+## Instructions

+Download the msi here.
+TODO ADD PROPER LINK WHEN MSI IS RENAMED

-MSI file is self-contained, run it to unattendedly setup the Netdata agent, if WSL not installed will install it and reboot, after restart run MSI again manually.
+The MSI file is self-contained.
+Run it to unattendedly setup the Netdata agent.

+If WSL is not installed, the installer will add it and reboot the server.
+After restart, run the MSI again manually.

 Installer will register the WSL distro, start the agent and add a startup item for the current user.

-Agent can be added to cloud adding the optional TOKEN, ROOMS and URL arguments to the MSI launch command:
+Agent can be added to Netdata Cloud by copy/pasting the add node command from your space. e.g.:

-msiexec.exe /i "NetdataWSL Windows Installer.msi" TOKEN=*token* ROOMS=*room list* URL=https://app.netdata.cloud
+msiexec.exe /i netdata.msi TOKEN=*token* ROOMS=*room list* URL=https://app.netdata.cloud

 To disable telemetry add the binary argument TELEMETRY=0:

-msiexec.exe /i "NetdataWSL Windows Installer.msi" TELEMETRY=0
+msiexec.exe /i "netdata.msi" TELEMETRY=0

 # build
 WXS file will build the MSI file through the WiX toolset.